Silicon Valley and all that BS

 That’s the first side of this BS.
 The truth of the matter is that all of these companies can’t be hiring “only the best.”
 Despite the absurd compensation levels these companies create, there are plenty of people who are as good (if not better) who work somewhere else.
 I have worked at only two places you could consider “tech” that are not part of Silicon Valley, and at both of them were engineers who could easily shine at a SV startup.
 So the notion of finding the best technologists at only a handful of companies is patently false.

 The second side to this BS is the part they’re not saying out loud, and that is that what they’re doing isn’t necessarily as world-changing as they would have you believe.
 They need to make themselves attractive to employees (current and potential) to get them to their payday, so they will talk about being at the forefront of (insert industry subset here) or being Series A or Series B (or C! or D!), but the fact is that lots of people with too much money are pouring it into speculative ventures in the hopes of... making more money.
-Disrupting the banking market, or new AI, or self-driving cars – these are all things certainly burn up money, but you know what would be great to spend money on?
+Disrupting the banking market, or new AI, or self-driving cars – these are all things that certainly burn up money, but you know what would be great to spend money on?
 Things that would actually make the world a better place: improving health care, sustainable energy research and creation, cleaning the oceans and the air, de-stupidifying large populations, de-commercializing agriculture.
 Don’t get me wrong, there are places where SV tech and those things intersect, but most of what you see sucking all of the air out of the room is focused first and foremost on feeding itself.
 The Googles, the Amazons, the worst-in-class Facebook, etc.

 The third side to this BS is that you don’t need or want to have “only the best” because that is not sustainable, and that is not our world.
 Our world is filled with different kinds of people, and people grow into new roles, develop new interests, and they phase out of old roles and old interests.
 And those positions they grow out of still need to be done.
 In addition, a small number of like-minded individuals will perpetuate an echo chamber of limited ways of thinking.
 If you want to really flourish, you need to have more diverse people in your company, with different experiences and different viewpoints.
 You want junior people, you want senior people, you want people new to an industry, you want people who are well into their careers.
 That kind of mixture is a thriving ecology of a company, one that can interact with the changing world; one where people can come and go and when they do, things don’t fall apart completely.